Ransomware Tips: top 10 tips to keep your business protected

 Ransomware is used by blackmailers to demand payment from their victims in return for the release of their hijacked computers or systems.
 It can spread in many ways such as a link in an email or PDF, or a password-encrypted ZIP file which contains a PDF.
 These emails are sent under various guises, such as fake invoices, job offers, security warnings and undelivered email.
 Basically, the blackmailers encrypt your files so you can’t access them, then demand payment for the encryption key.

-Our top 10 tips to protect you from ransomware
+Our top 10 Ransomware tips to keep your business secure

 Make sure you run any updates for your operating system or applications